MrGSHS/mrgshs.github.io/README.md

 3. Find your own username, and change :lock: Private to :unlock: Public.

 Now you should appear on the members page.

+### How does this work?

+The members page is using the [Github API](https://developer.github.com/v3/), which lets applications access data from Github's database.
+To respect people's privacy, only members which have indicated that their membership in an organization is public will be listed.